Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Baratza Encore vs OXO Brew Conical Burr Grinder

-Costing $99.95 on Amazon, the OXO Brew Conical Burr Grinder is an affordable machine that has quite a few things going for it.
+Costing $109.94 on Amazon, the OXO Brew Conical Burr Grinder is an affordable model that has quite a few things going for it.

-Having tested this grinder, I got to see firsthand that reports of excess static buildup and unacceptable noise levels were a little overstated.
+Having tested the OXO coffee grinder, I got to see firsthand that reports of excess static buildup and unacceptable noise levels were a little overstated.
+In fact, I’d say this entry-level burr grinder performs really well for drip coffee and pour over.

 Adjusting the Grinder: Different Points of View